uncloud-registry/StorageBeat/er-post.md

 - **Diversification** of service providers.

   * *Backend diversity.* When data is split and distributed among multiple backend storage providers, the risk of correlated failure is reduced.
 The effect is stronger when providers are diverse along multiple axes (jurisdiction, locality, technology, corporate structure, etc.).
-  * *Gateway diversity.* A single backend service can often be accessed through multiple gateways without the client needing to pay for capacity rental multiple times; gateway diversification may therefore be a cost-effective route to risk reduction.
-For example, one can access many decentralised storage services through a third party web portal for convenience, but in case such is not available, a p2p network is available as a fallback.
+  * *Gateway diversity.* A single backend service can often be accessed through multiple gateways without the need for replicating capacity rental; gateway diversification can therefore be a cost-effective route to risk reduction.
+For example, one can access many decentralised storage services through a third party web gateway for convenience, but in case such is not available, the p2p network is available as a fallback.
 The p2p network may also itself be considered a diversified network of gateways.

   We don't have a simple numerical measure that captures diversification, but measuring the entropy of various distributions — such as capacity share per provider — can give a preliminary indication.